open2c/pairtools/doc/stats.rst

 `pairtools stats` produces a human-readable nested dictionary of statistics stored in a YAML file or a tab-separated text table (specified through the parameters).

+When calculating statistics, any number of filters can be applied to generate separate statistics for different categories of pairs, for example they can be filtered by the read mapping quality (mapq values).
+These are then stored as separate sections of the output file.

-- **Summary statistics** include:
+- **Global statistics** include:
     - number of pairs (total, unmapped, single-side mapped, etc.),
     - total number of different pair types (UU, NN, NU, and others, see ` Pair types in pairtools docs <https://pairtools.readthedocs.io/en/latest/formats.html#pair-types>`_),
+    - number of contacts between all chromosome pairs

+- **Summary statistics** include:
     - fraction of duplicates
-    - fraction of cis interactions out of total
+    - fraction of cis interactions (at different minimal distance cutoffs) out of total
-    - fraction of contacts between certain chromosomes
+    - estimation of library complexity

 Summary statistics can inform you about the quality of the data.
-For example, more trans interactions can be a sign of Hi-C of protocol problems and lower signal-to-noise ratio.
+For example, more trans interactions can be a sign of problems with the 3C+ procedure and lower signal-to-noise ratio.
 Substantial mapping to mitochondrial chromosome (chrM) might be a sign of random ligation.

-- **P(s), or scaling.**  The dependence of contact frequency on the genomic distance referred to as the P(s) curve or scaling, which is a rich source of information of information and quality of 3C+ experiments.
+- **P(s), or scaling.**  The dependence of contact frequency on the genomic distance referred to as the P(s) curve or scaling, which is a rich source of both biologically relevant information and technical quality of 3C+ experiments.
 The shape of P(s) is often used to characterize mechanisms of genome folding and reveal issues with QC.

 Interactive visualization of stats with MultiQC